dmbaturin/iproute2-cheatsheet/site/index.md

 echo "10    customer-vlans" >> /etc/iproute2/group
 ```

-After that you can use that name in all operations, like this:
+After that, you can use that name in all operations, like this:

 ```
 ip link set dev eth0.100 group customer-vlans